-With the cold weather we all tend to spend the majority of our time in our homes trying to stay warm.
+With the winter weather we all tend to spend the majority of our time in our homes trying to stay warm.
 While sometimes snuggling in bed and drinking hot cocoa will do the trick, Service Experts Heating & Air Conditioning is here with a couple tips on how to stay warm (and safe!) this season.

 Install Carbon Monoxide Detectors

 Verify you have carbon monoxide (CO) detectors installed on every floor of your home, especially near bedrooms, and test them to make sure they are operating.
 Since CO cannot be detected because it is odorless and invisible, it’s important that you have working CO detectors to make sure your family is safe.